 |Years 7-13||2nd||$500 value|

 14. Winners will be announced in September 2018.

-15. The NZ Vegetarian Society will select their favourite ten entries to be put to public vote for a chance for the school to win the overall prize of $1,000.
+15. The NZ Vegetarian Society will select their favourite ten entries to be put to public vote for a chance for the school to win the overall prize of $1,000 (or in the case of home schooled students, their favourite animal charity).
 The selection criteria are:

 – Audience reached i.e. how many people were affected by the project

 – Originality, creativity, and innovation

 – Finished quality